grahambrooks/genie/README.md

 ## Description

-This is a ChatGPT CLI application written in Rust.
+Genie is a Large Language Model (LLM) based command line application written in Rust.

-The application allows users to interact with the ChatGPT API for AI text generation within their terminal.
+Genie allows users to interact with the ChatGPT API, Ollama for AI operations.
+Genie can be built into larger scripted applications in the usual Unix way by piping input into the app and output into other apps.

+For more complex tasks Genie can run scripts written in yaml.

 If you do a quick search of the internet or GitHub for projects that are using ChatGPT in some way you will find quite a few.